Cyclops Cup-and-Saucer Shell

 Cyclops Cup-and-Saucer Shell, Crucibulum cyclopium.
 Shell collected in the greater Los Cabos area, Baja Califonria Sur, July 2019.
 Size 8.6 cm (3.4 inches) x 7.7 cm (3.0 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Cyclops Cup-and-Saucer, Crucibulum cyclopium (Berry, 1969), is a gastropod mollusk that is one of the largest members of the Calyptraeidae Family of Cup-and-Saucer and Slipper Limpets.
-The shells vary significantly with some specimens displaying strong radial ridges that extend to the margins and others are smoother, with a more rounded profile.
+Description: Cyclops Cup-and-Saucer shells vary significantly, with some specimens displaying strong radial ridges that extend to the margins and others are that are smoother, with a more rounded profile.
 Often these shells are overgrown.
-The exterior of the shell is brown; the interior may be brown, orange or white.
-The septum (inside cup) is white in color, large in stature and attached only at the apex and has ridge marks on the right side.
+The exterior of the shell is brown.
+The interior may be brown, orange or white.
+The septum (inside cup) is white in color, large in stature and attached only at the apex and it has ridge marks on the right side.
 Cyclops Cup-and-Saucer Shells reach a maximum of 9.5 cm (3.7 inches) in diameter.